murderteeth/kong/README.md

 - "Things" in kong are analogous to "entities" in conventional etl design.

-- Use hooks to create things, then use things as source addresses for indexing contracts.
+- Use hooks to create things.
+Use things as indexer sources.

 - Hooks have a convention-based implementation as well.
 They are co-located with abis, the hook type indicated by the use of `snapshot`, `event`, or `timeseries` in the path name.
 The hook itself must always be named `hook.ts`.
 Kong's hook resolver supports "hoisting" so you can, for example, write one transfer event hook to price transfer events across different contracts.